Change management: what it is and its importance for companies

 Transformation Guide

-Change management: a structured approach to business transformation
+Change Management: a structured approach to business transformation

 In business contexts, change projects often involve: